Modeling and Discovering Direct Causes for Predictive Models: Optimization with an Independence Rule

-We next analyze the time complexity of the adjacency search.
-In particular, we focus on the number of independence tests required by the \textsc{nonsym-search} procedure since it is dominating component of adjacency search (as shown in Algorithm~\ref{alg:direct-causes}).
+We next briefly analyze the time complexity of the adjacency search.
+In particular, we focus on the number of independence tests required by the \textsc{nonsym-search} procedure since it is the dominating component of adjacency search (as shown in Algorithm~\ref{alg:direct-causes}).
 Similar to the result in~\citep{Spirtes-textbook}, the number of independence tests required by \textsc{nonsym-search} \emph{without the I-decomposability rule} is bounded by \(O(n \cdot \sum_{k=0}^{c}{n \choose k}),\) where \(n\) is the number of features and \(c = |\C|\) is the number of variables returned by the procedure.
-It is evident that the procedure requires no more independence tests when we add the I-decomposability rule as a precondition in line~7, since it only skips independence tests.\footnote{The I-decomposability rule adds at most \(O(n^2)\) tests for pairwise independences.
+When we add the I-decomposability rule as a precondition in line~7, the procedure requires no more independence tests since more independence tests will be skipped.\footnote{The I-decomposability rule adds at most \(O(n^2)\) tests for pairwise independences.
 This overhead, however, is negligible when the causal graph is dense.} But how much speedup can the I-decomposability rule provide?
-The next proposition shows that the I-decomposability rule can \emph{exponentially} reduce the number of independence tests in some cases. \begin{proposition} There exists a class of distributions \(\Pr\) with \(n\) features where \textsc{nonsym-search} with line~7 requires $O(n^3)$ independence tests while \textsc{nonsym-search} without line~7 requires $O(n \cdot \exp(n))$ independence tests. \end{proposition} The proof of the result is based on constructing distributions that are P-MAP of the predictive graphs in Figure~\ref{sfig:efficiency1}.
-To summarize, we introduced two types of optimizations that speed up the discovery of direct causes.
+The following result shows that the rule can sometimes reduce the number of independence tests \emph{exponentially}. \begin{proposition} There exists a class of distributions \(\Pr\) with \(n\) features where \textsc{nonsym-search} with line~7 requires $O(n^3)$ independence tests while \textsc{nonsym-search} without line~7 requires $O(n \cdot \exp(n))$ independence tests. \end{proposition} The proof is based on constructing distributions that are P-MAP of the predictive graphs in Figure~\ref{sfig:efficiency1}.

+To summarize, we introduced two types of optimizations to speed up the discovery of direct causes.
 Both optimizations are based on improving the efficiency of the discovery of Markov boundaries.
-The first one simplifies the discovery procedure when the distribution is weak faithful, whereas the second one allows us to skip independence tests in adjacency search when the distribution is canonical.
+The first (Section~\ref{ssec:weak-faithful}) simplifies the discovery procedure when the distribution is weak faithful, while the second (Section~\ref{sec:ind-rule}) allows us to skip independence tests in adjacency search when the distribution is canonical.